ETHZ-RobotX/smb_common/smb_slam/README.md

 1. Running in Online SLAM Mode:

       Make sure that `smb smb.launch` is running correctly.
 Now simply run the following command to start running online SLAM.
 You can save the map at any point by using rosservice or the map will automatically get saved upon closing the node.
-The `loop closure` is switched off by default for this operation and can be turned on using ```loop_closure:=true``` argument (Though we don't recommend it due to computational limits).
+Advanced features such as `loop closure`, `space carving` and `submap-to-submap` registration are disabled by default as SMBs are computationally already loaded.
+Refer to the parameter file `/smb_slam/config/open3d_slam/param_robosense_rs16.lua` and the below table for parameter details.

       ```
       roslaunch smb_slam online_slam.launch